barcek/sprk/README.md

 ## Runtime overview

 1. All tools are instantiated, receive any instances of a resource or template class and are added to the `TOOLS` dictionary, with one assigned to the `ACTIVE_TOOL` constant.
-2. Any relevant command line arguments are passed to the active tool's `use` method, otherwise the `show_help` method is called.
+2. The name of the tool and any relevant command line arguments are passed to the active tool's `use` method, otherwise the `show_help` method is called.
+3. The tool adds its name to the `state` attribute for later reference.
-3. The tool's `do_work` method calls any `prep` functions.
+4. The tool's `do_work` method calls any `prep` functions.
-4. At the task execution stage, via the `run_tasks` method, the tool: matches each flag to an option instance, subject to the availability of any `call` function present; queues each option instance and any relevant process instances in instances of the tool internal Task class, each option instance with any relevant arguments; reorders these task instances to prioritize lead pools in lead attribute order and resource instances within pools by rank; for each task instance calls any `call` function present, or otherwise queues in an instance of the tool internal Batch class any `items` list present, to be built at the build stage.
+5. At the task execution stage, via the `run_tasks` method, the tool: matches each flag to an option instance, subject to the availability of any `call` function present; queues each option instance and any relevant process instances in instances of the tool internal Task class, each option instance with any relevant arguments; reorders these task instances to prioritize lead pools in lead attribute order and resource instances within pools by rank; for each task instance calls any `call` function present, or otherwise queues in an instance of the tool internal Batch class any `items` list present, to be built at the build stage.
-5. At the composition stage, via the `compose_items` method, the tool: queues any template instance where any list referenced by key in its `core` attribute contains one or more items; for each such template calls each function listed in `calls`.
+6. At the composition stage, via the `compose_items` method, the tool: queues any template instance where any list referenced by key in its `core` attribute contains one or more items; for each such template calls each function listed in `calls`.
-6. At the build stage, via the `build_batches` method, the tool: for each batch instance and for each dictionary listed in `items` calls any `call` function present; creates any file or folder, descending through any nested items, and generates any names required; in the case of file content, prepares any insertion and replaces identifiers for any variables defined in the tool's `vars` attribute.
+7. At the build stage, via the `build_batches` method, the tool: for each batch instance and for each dictionary listed in `items` calls any `call` function present; creates any file or folder, descending through any nested items, and generates any names required; in the case of file content, prepares any insertion and replaces identifiers for any variables defined in the tool's `vars` attribute.
-7. The tool's `do_work` method calls any `tidy` functions.
+9. The tool's `do_work` method calls any `tidy` functions.

 ## Development plan